 - Overnight in the Seesig Chalets in Jongensfontein again

 DAY 2: “Whales and walls”, Distance: 12 km; Grading: easy to average

 Hike from Jongensfontein to Stilbaai, past scenic places like Jongensgat Cave, Noordkapper Point, the ancient fish traps and Skulpiesbaai Nature Reserve.

 - Scenic coastline with a variety of natural and cultural features

 - Whale and dolphin vantage points

-- More information on the sea life of the area
+- Learn more about the sea life of the area

-- See the ancient fish traps (a National Heritage Site), built with stones by Khoikhoi people more than 2000 years ago and get interesting information
+- See the ancient fish traps (a National Heritage Site), built with stones by Khoikhoi people more than 2000 years ago, and get interesting information on it

 - Walk through a milkwood tree forest